theevo/CategorySwiper/Discovery-tree.md

 [^7]: At some point, you must create certainty.
 You can't hide a nil value forever.
 [^8]: I declared the LunchMoneyInterace protocol with `async throws`.
 It seems that if that is the type that is used, Swift assumes that you will be calling it with async even if the concrete type doesn't use async.
 [^9]: Interesting refactor.
 If you write do-try-catch in a test, you can add `throws` to the test method and remove the do-try-catch frame, leaving the contents of the do block.
+[^10]: It doesn't feel right for a View to initiate an API call and then transform the received data into ViewModels.
+Curious if there's a better way.